-- people over pensionable age

-- couples and lone persons with dependent children

-- people living with physical or mental impairments and those with long term illnesses, disabilities or dementia

-- those who drink or are on medication

-- those who use matches and candles

-We work with our partners to improve the wellbeing of vulnerable people by helping them with their additional needs and signposting to appropriate help, advice and services as well as helping them with basic crime prevention and signposting.
-This means that vulnerable people can carry on living independently in their homes by reducing the potential for slips, trips and falls, as well as the likelihood of a Unattended cooking represents the greatest fire risk in the home fire occurring.
+- people over pensionable age - couples and lone persons with dependent children - people living with physical or mental impairments and those with long term illnesses, disabilities or dementia - people who are vulnerable due to their drinking behaviour, substance abuse or addiction - those who use matches and candles vulnerable people can carry on living independently in their homes by reducing the potential for slips, trips and falls, as well as the likelihood of a Unattended cooking represents the greatest fire risk in the home fire occurring.
 It is estimated that slips, trips and falls cost the NHS £133m per year.
 If we can help to stop this happening in the first place, then we help reduce the impact on the NHS.
 We are also working with our partners to reduce the risks from hoarding which we are increasingly coming across during our work.